United Kingdom votes to decide the fate of Brexit, again

 “You can vote for despair and vote for the dishonesty of this government, or you can vote Labour and get a government that can bring hope to the future,” he said.

-Polls open at 0700 GMT and close at 2200 GMT when an exit poll will give the first indications of the result.
-Official results from the bulk of United Kingdom’s 650 different constituencies begin to come in from 2300 GMT to 0500 GMT.
+Polls opened at 0700 GMT and will close at 2200 GMT when an exit poll will give the first indications of the result.
+Official results from the bulk of the United Kingdom’s 650 constituencies begin to come in from 2300 GMT to 0500 GMT.

 While Brexit framed the United Kingdom’s first December election since 1923, the tortuous exit from the EU has variously fatigued, enthused and enraged voters while eroding loyalties to the two major parties.

-A majority would allow Johnson to lead the country out of the club it first joined in 1973, but Brexit would still be far from over.
-He faces the daunting task of negotiating a trade agreement with the EU in a self-imposed deadline of 11 months.
+A majority would allow Johnson to lead the country out of the club it joined in 1973, but Brexit would be far from over.
+He must negotiate a trade agreement with the EU in a self-imposed deadline of 11 months.

 After Jan.
-31, Britain would enter a transition period during which it would negotiate a new relationship with the EU27.
+31, Britain would enter a transition period during which it would negotiate a new relationship with the 27 EU members.
 He has pledged to do that by the end of 2020.

+Sterling markets are pricing in a Johnson win and the pound was up against the dollar and the euro in early trading on Thursday.

 Johnson’s pitch is Brexit but he shrank from anything more radical in a heavily choreographed campaign.
 Corbyn pitched what he calls a radical transformation for a country long wedded to free-market liberalism.